devil002/DLithe_Python_Internship/day6/Problems3.md

 Given an integer,n, perform the following conditional actions:

-If n is odd, print Weird If n is even and in the inclusive range of 2 to 5, print Not Weird If n is even and in the inclusive range of 6 to 20, print Weird If n is even and greater than 20, print Not Weird
+If n is odd, print Weird.
+If n is even and in the inclusive range of 2 to 5, print Not Weird.
+If n is even and in the inclusive range of 6 to 20, print Weird.
+If n is even and greater than 20, print Not Weird.

 Input Format